 Stocks are stakes of ownership in a company.

 When you buy a stock, you become a “stakeholder”.
-Essentially, you have a say at how the company conducts business.
+Essentially, you have a say in how the company conducts business.
 Don’t worry, the CEO won’t bother you with a ton of questions about the next strategic initiative.
-Most investors don’t own enough stock get involved in day-to-day operations.
+Most investors don’t own enough stock to get involved in day-to-day operations.

 Bonds are fixed-income debt instruments.

 a.
 What’s a fixed-income debt instrument?

 Instead of taking out a loan from a bank, companies, municipalities and the federal government issue bonds.
 Bonds are a promissory note or an IOU – a promise to repay.
 If you own a bond you are a lender.
 If you issue a bond, you’re an issuer.

 Bonds fund a variety of projects including building bridges and product launches.

 Generally, bonds are low-risk investments.
 However, they aren’t risk-free.